cdonner/ha-voipms_sms/README.md

 ## FAQ

-Q: Are there plans for adding adding other API functions to the integration, for example to receive text messages?
+Q: Are there plans for adding other API functions to the integration, for example to receive text messages?

 A: Not at this time.